 Remember and rehearse what we find at the end of this section of our Psalm:

 I have seen the consummation of all perfection, But Your commandment is exceedingly broad. —Psalm 119:96

 This broad place is firm and safe standing for us.
 We can say with confidence, I accept the difficulties and I humbly wait for their solution.
-But while I wait, I am standing on rock and I am meditating on the Word!
+But while I wait, I am standing on the Rock of Ages and I am meditating on the Word!
 My God is faithful and His faithfulness endures for all generations!